ghyhm/hitrate-report/README.md

 A better way is to use <a href="https://jqueryui.com/datepicker/" target="_blank">datepicker</a>.

+Also need to handle when excluded date till is empty.

-We can add search on website to know when a particular website have high hit rates.
+We can add website as search criteria to know when a particular website have high hit rates.

 Currently it is fixed to those top 5.
 We can make it dynamic for user to choose showing top 5 or top 10 for example.

-3. Cucumber Test

-The way for writting cucumber tests is shown in the feature file hitrate-report/src/test/resources/searchHitrate.feature.
-However, the actual implementation for each test steps are not done yet.